YBT – Client Testimonial France 2017 field trip results:

 The France Mediterranean coastal areas offer many great birding habitats that are easy and safe to visit.
 Yellowbilled Tours will take you off the typical tourist trails into the finest region to sample a large array of southern European species including raptors.
-Accommodations and food are good and we travel in comfortable self-driven vehicle allowing for great flexibility in where we go to seek out all the special birds of this fine region.
+Accommodations and food are good and we travel in our own comfortable vehicle allowing for great flexibility in where we go to seek out all the special birds of this fine region.

 2018 Birding France starts with arrival on May 1st., ends in morning of May 8th, 2018

 – Small group limited to six attendees –